If you want a taste of off-grid living without making a full-time commitment, these are the communities that will welcome you with open arms.

 WHERE: Cabo Polonio National Park, Uruguay

 Since the government designated the area a national park, this small community on the eastern coast of Uruguay has been frozen in time.
-Part rustic fishing village, part hippie cooperative, the village consists of around 70 houses dotted across a sandy outcrop bordered by stretches of beach on either side.
+Part rustic fishing village, part hippie cooperative, the off-grid village consists of around 70 houses dotted across a sandy outcrop bordered by stretches of beach on either side.
 There’s no running water, no electricity, and no roads.
 The few generators available power the single shop and a handful of makeshift bars.
 For everyone else, cooking by candlelight is part of the charm.
 Walk down to the lighthouse and watch the enormous colony of sea lions barking on the rocks below.
-Come evening, join the locals around the bonfire for some maté–just don’t forget your torch or you’ll struggle to find the way back to your posada.
+Come evening, join the locals around the bonfire for some maté–just don’t forget your torch, or you’ll struggle to find the way back to your posada.

 INSIDER TIPTo get here, head to the visitor center at the main entrance of the Cabo Polonio National Park.
 From here, it’s either a four-mile walk or wait for one of the 4×4 trucks to transport you through the sand dunes for a small fee (cash only).